bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2">1.2 Module 1 outline</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If you thought that a Web browser could only display HTML documents, you were mistaken! ;)
+<p>If you thought that a Web browser could only display HTML documents, you
+were mistaken! ;)</p>

-Behind the scenes, an HTML document is nearly always associated with two other standard languages of the Web: CSS and JavaScript.
+<p>Behind the scenes, an HTML document is nearly always associated with two
+other standard languages of the Web: CSS and JavaScript.
 Before looking at the guts of JavaScript, we introduce the basics and play with many examples.
-We will also have a first look at the browser devtools, and discover how JavaScript is useful.
+We will also have a first look at the browser devtools, and discover how JavaScript is useful.</p>

 <ul>
   <li>First, let&apos;s briefly discuss the roles of HTML, CSS and JavaScript,